-The patient is positioned on the examination table and x-rays are taken of the joint to be compared later with the arthrogram images.
+The patient is positioned on the examination table.
+X-rays of the joint may be taken prior to the procedure to help in guiding the injection and also to provide a baseline exam to be compared later with the arthrogram images.
 If recent x-rays are available, the physician may choose to use these for reference.

 Next, the skin around the joint is cleansed with antiseptic and is often covered with a sterile surgical drape.
 Using a small needle, the physician injects local anesthetic into the area.

 After the local anesthetic has taken effect, a longer needle is then inserted into the joint.
-The radiologist, a physician specifically trained to supervise and interpret radiology examinations, will use a syringe to drain (or aspirate) the joint fluid, which may be sent to a laboratory for analysis.
+The radiologist, a physician specially trained to supervise and interpret radiology examinations, will often use fluoroscopy or ultrasound to guide the needle into the correct position.
+The physician will sometimes use a syringe to drain (or aspirate) the joint fluid, which may be sent to a laboratory for analysis.
 Aspiration is typically performed when an infection is suspected.

-The contrast material and sometimes air are injected into the joint space while the radiologist observes with fluoroscopy.
-In some cases, additional medications may be injected into the joint along with the contrast material.
+The contrast material and sometimes air are injected into the joint space while the radiologist observes with fluoroscopy or ultrasound.
+In some cases, additional medications, such as anti-inflammatory steroids, may be injected into the joint along with the contrast material.
 After the needle is removed, the patient will be asked to move the affected joint to distribute the contrast material throughout the space.
-In some cases, the radiologist will move the joint while evaluating the joint motion under fluoroscopy.
+The radiologist may move the joint while evaluating the joint motion under fluoroscopy.

-The conventional arthrography exam is usually completed within 30 minutes.
+A conventional direct arthrography exam is usually completed within 30 minutes.
 Exams involving MRI may take more than one hour.